Joseph F. Bianco

 Joseph Frank Bianco (born September 11, 1966) is an American lawyer and jurist serving as a United States circuit judge of the United States Court of Appeals for the Second Circuit.
 He was formerly a United States district judge of the United States District Court for the Eastern District of New York.

 Early life and education

-Bianco was born in Flushing, New York.
-He received a Bachelor of Arts degree from Georgetown University in 1988, and a Juris Doctor from Columbia Law School in 1991.
-He earned a Master of Arts from the Seminary of the Immaculate Conception in 2013, and is an ordained Roman Catholic deacon.
+Bianco was born in 1966 in Flushing, New York.
+He graduated from Georgetown University in 1988 with a Bachelor of Arts, magna cum laude.
+He then attended Columbia Law School, where he was an editor of the Columbia Law Review.
+He graduated in 1991 with a Juris Doctor.

+Later in his career, Bianco earned a Master of Arts from the Seminary of the Immaculate Conception in 2013, and is an ordained Roman Catholic deacon.

 Career

 Bianco was a law clerk to Judge Peter K. Leisure of the United States District Court for the Southern District of New York from 1992 to 1993.
 He then became an associate at Simpson, Thacher & Bartlett, where he worked for one year.

 From 1994 to 2003, Bianco served as an assistant United States attorney for the Southern District of New York.
 In 2003 and 2004, he was counsel at Debevoise & Plimpton.
 Before becoming a judge, Bianco was senior counsel and a deputy assistant attorney general in the United States Department of Justice Criminal Division.

 Bianco taught as an adjunct professor at Fordham University School of Law from 2002 to 2004.
 From 2009 to 2013, he was an adjunct at the Maurice A. Deane School of Law.
 He was an adjunct professor of law at Touro Law Center from 2007 to 2014.
 He has taught as an adjunct at the St. John's University School of Law since 2006.
 He has been a member of the Federalist Society since 2004.